avishek-018/TransEmoC/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/avishek-018/Emotion-Classification-using-Transformers)
 ![GitHub repo size](https://img.shields.io/github/repo-size/avishek-018/Emotion-Classification-using-Transformers)

-# TransEmoC: Emotion Classification Toolkit using Transformers
+# TransEmoC: A Transformer-Based Unified Toolkit for Emotion Classification in a Low Resource Language
 This git repo is a part of the Project [Emotion Classification in a Resource Constrained Language](https://github.com/omar-sharif03/NAACL-SRW-2021).
 The proposed model described in the corresponding [paper](https://arxiv.org/abs/2104.08613) is wrapped up in this git project for reuse by developers and researchers.